You asked, we answered

 As with many things in the US, the rules around business licensing change from state to state (or in this case, even from county to county).
 That makes it very hard to offer general instructions.

 Even the US Small Business Administration can only offer this rather flimsy statement:

 ‘You’ll have to research your own state, county, and city regulations.
 Industry requirements often vary by state.
 Visit your state’s website to find out which permits and licenses you need.’

-To find the regulations for your city (and remember, this should be wherever your business is based – even if that just means where you manage it from) then check out the regulations within your state or territory by clicking the relevant link below:
+To find the regulations for your city (and remember, this should be wherever your business is based – even if that just means where you manage it from) then check out the regulations within your state or territory by clicking on it below: